Manojbioinfo/R_using_Google-Colab/README.md

 ## 📚 How to Cite
 For citation during review period:

-Gupta, M. K., Vadde, R., & Nagaraju, G. P. (2026).
-Beyond the Desktop: A Practical Protocol for R-Powered Bioinformatics in Google Colab (Review Version).
-Zenodo. https://doi.org/10.5281/zenodo.XXXXXXX
+Gupta, M. K., Ramakrishna, V., & Nagaraju, G. P. (2026).
+Beyond the Desktop: A Practical Protocol for R-Powered Bioinformatics in Google Colab (V1.1).
+Zenodo. https://doi.org/10.5281/zenodo.20001885